vgaudard/tddd48-automated-planning-labs/lab2/report.md

 #### yahsp2

-`yahsp2` did not use the carriers, even if the travel costs were increased
+Even with the error corrected and with the costs of flying from the depot bumped up to 10000, `yahsp2` does not use the carriers.

 #### ff and ipp